cappe987/cappe987.github.io/content/docs/wiretime.md

 Measure the time a packet is on the wire accurately using hardware timestamping.
 This is useful for measuring the impact of traffic congestion and testing QoS features.
-The timestamped packets are intended to never touch any software on their trip through the network since that adds considerable delay and jitter, and the benefit of hardware timestamping dwindles.
+The timestamped packets shouldn't go through any software on their trip through the network since that adds considerable delay and jitter, and the benefit of hardware timestamping dwindles.
 In which case using `ping` may be enough precision.

-If you are unfamiliar with timestamping I recommend checking out my post on [PTP and timestamping methods]({{< ref 2023-04-05-ptp-intro-timestamping.md >}}).
+For those unfamiliar with timestamping, check out this post on [PTP and timestamping methods]({{< ref 2023-04-05-ptp-intro-timestamping.md >}}).

 [GitHub repository](https://github.com/cappe987/wiretime)